Insurance

 Make sure your property is protected

-Whilst a warm space is operating there is an increased risk of damage to the property, these can be from:
+Whilst a warm space is operating, there is an increased risk of damage to the property, which can be from:

 • increased use of cooking facilities at the premises